-Just a budget friendly saw catered towards occasional use over the professional brands.
+Just a budget-friendly tile saw catered towards occasional use over the professional brands.

 Where should I begin?

-While this tile saw looks like it will do the job on face value, it’s cracks begin to show very quickly when you begin to use it.
+While this tile saw looks like it will do the job at face value, its cracks begin to show very quickly when you begin to use it.